CubeLabsNZ/CubeClubs/readme.md

 ## Info
-- Built with SvelteKit and uses Prisma with PostgreSQL for the backend
+- Built with SvelteKit and uses Prisma + Kysely with PostgreSQL for the backend
 - The user interface and all components used are written from scratch.
 No templates are used.
 - This project addresses the countless issues with the original poorly written site, adds new features and improves the overall user experience.
 - The new schema has been completely rewritten: it stores around 70% less data compared to the original.